Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Categories of Quantum States for Bipartite Systems

-An immediate corollary of this result that all quantum separable states are Bell local is that \emph{all} Bell \emph{non-local} states are \emph{quantum entangled}.
-After all, if the quantum state is Bell non-local then the LHV theory expression (\ref{Eq.GeneralLocalHVTJointProb}) for the joint probability does\emph{\ not} apply - whereas it \emph{does} apply if the quantum state is separable.
-Hence Bell non-local states \emph{cannot} be separable and thus \emph{must} be quantum entangled.
-Thus, these last results therefore provide a general relationship between the classes of quantum states based just on quantum theory and the classes based on local hidden variable theory.
-This is that \emph{all} quantum separable states are \emph{Bell local} and \emph{all} Bell non-local states are quantum \emph{ entangled}.
-Note however that the converses are\emph{\ not} true.
+It therefore follows that \emph{all} Bell \emph{non-local} states are \emph{quantum entangled}.
+After all, if the quantum state is Bell non-local and is also separable, then the separable state expression (\ref{Eq.SepStateJointProbForm}) applies for the joint measurement probability, which being of the required form for LHVT leads to the contradictory result that the state was Bell local.
+Thus, \emph{all} quantum separable states are \emph{Bell local} and \emph{all} Bell non-local states are quantum \emph{entangled}.
+Note however that the converses are \emph{not} true.
 As we will see, \emph{some} Bell local states are \emph{not} quantum separable, that is they are quantum entangled.
 Similarly, \emph{some} quantum entangled states are \emph{not} Bell non-local, that is they are Bell local.
 This last result was established by Werner \cite{Werner89a}.